 - 1. To develop skill and techniques of differentiation and integration--the basic computations of calculus (DG 1, 2) - 2.
 To develop mathematical modeling and problem-solving skills with the power of calculus tools (DG 2, 3) - 3.
 To prove the basic theory of differential and integral calculus (DG 1) - 4.
 To develop a greater appreciation for the beauty and power of calculus (DG 1, 2, 3) - 5.
 To develop mathematical maturity, independent thinking, and reasoning skills (DG 1, 2, 4) - 6.
 To develop personal qualities such as perseverance and diligence.
 (DG 3, 4) - 7.
 To develop a greater interest in exploring mathematical ideas independent of the teacher (DG 2, 3, 4) - 8.
 Ensure that students have the necessary calculus skills to be successful in everyday life.
 (DG 2, 3, 4) - 9.
-Demonstrate mathematics as a tool that reveals order and design in the universe (DG 3)
+Demonstrate mathematics as a tool that reveals order and design in the universe; and thus, develop within the student the conviction that God's creation is rationally knowable (DG 3)